Katja of Sweden

-Katja Ingergard Geiger (born Karin Ingegerd Hallberg; 12 January 1920 - 25 January 2017), better known as Katja of Sweden, was a Swedish fashion designer.
+Katja Ingergard Geiger (12 January 1920 – 25 January 2017), better known as Katja of Sweden, was a Swedish fashion designer.

 Early life and career

-After studying art and design at Konstfack and Beckmans in Stockholm, Sweden, Karin moved to New York City in 1946 to study fashion design at Parson's School of Design.
+After studying art and design at Konstfack and Beckmans in Stockholm, Sweden, Katja Hallberg moved to New York City in 1946 to study fashion design at Parson's School of Design.

 There she married movie producer and director Rod E. Geiger who at the time was producing movies for Roberto Rossellini.
-Katja and her husband launched the Katja of Sweden brand in the late 1940s.
+The couple launched the Katja of Sweden brand in the late 1940s.
 Katja became close friends with Rosselini's wife Ingrid Bergman, and named a blouse after her that became a fashion hit.

 She was the designer for Arthur Sportswear which used contractors including those in the Bronx which employed 50 seamstresses turning out her products.
 Being close friends with Charlie Chaplin, and Edward Dmytryk who was one of the Hollywood Ten, the Hollywood blacklist ordeal got Mr. Geiger in hot water.